-In connection with the acquisition of the business assets of Clear Environmental Solutions Inc. on June 12, 2008, the Partnership will be required to pay consideration pursuant to the earn-out payment of \$2,000 payable through the issuance of Class A Units.
-The consideration payable under the agreement was determined by subtracting \$2,400 from the net income from operations before management bonuses and investment income of the Partnership attributable to the business and assets acquired in connection with the acquisition for the twelve month period ending June 30, 2009 and multiplying the result by a four times multiple.
-The payment will be satisfied by the issuance of Class A Units to the vendor no later than 60 days following the end of June 30, 2009.
-The Class A Units will be issued at a price equal to the weighted average trading price of the Class A Units for the ten trading days preceding the earn-out payment date.
-At June 30, 2009, the Partnership had recorded an accrual relating to the liability of \$2,000 (December 31, 2008 - \$2,000) for the earn-out payment which has been achieved by Clear.
+In connection with the acquisition of the business assets of Clear Environmental Solutions Inc. on June 12, 2008, the Partnership was required to pay consideration pursuant to the earn-out payment of \$2,000.
+The consideration payable under the agreement was determined by subtracting \$2,400 from the net income from operations before management bonuses and investment income of the Partnership attributable to the business and assets acquired in connection with the acquisition for the twelve month period ended June 30, 2009 and multiplying the result by a four times multiple.
+On August 28, 2009, \$1,793 of this amount was satisfied through the issuance of 223,054 Class A Units of the Partnership.
+The Partnership has accrued a liability of \$207 relating to the remaining earn-out payable contingent upon the collection of selected accounts receivable balances prior to December 31, 2009.
+To date, \$38 of the selected outstanding accounts receivable balances have been collected resulting in a confirmed minimum earn-out payable of \$152 at December 31, 2009.
+The earn-out payable outstanding at December 31, 2009 will be settled in cash.